“This site contains affiliate links for which OEMDTC may be compensated” |

 Remove and correctly install the fuel pump lock ring

-1. Center the fuel pump in the fuel tank.
+- Do not remove the fuel pump from the tank.

 Inspection #2 – Fuel Pump Lock Ring Engagement Inspection